emayzeeu/NorthwindSales/README.md

-# NorthwindSales
+# Northwind Sales
-Visual analysis of Northwind Sales Data.
+A visual analysis of Northwind Sales Data.